Your guide to working remotely in Slack

 Name your channels with intention

 What’s in a name?
 Well, a lot!
-Properly naming your channels is a simple way to ensure that collaboration stays on topic, and it signals relevance to team members who are considering joining.
+Properly naming your channels is a simple way to ensure that collaboration stays on topic, and it signals relevance to team members considering joining.

 We recommend using a consistent set of channel-naming conventions so that channels are easy to find and parse.